Steps to Apply for Mudra Loan – Online

 Q. Is there any specific format of application to avail MUDRA loans?

-Ans: Yes.
-For the Shishu loan, a one-page format application has been designated.
+Ans: Yes, For the Shishu loan, a one-page format application has been designated.
 Whereas, for the Kishor and Tarun loan schemes, a three-page specific application format has been designed.
-Both of which have been posted on the MUDRA website.
+Both of these forms can be downloaded from its official website.

-Q. Does Paisabazaar.com offer Mudra loan to its customers?
+Q. Does Paisabazaar.com offers Mudra loans to its customers?

-Ans.
-No, Paisabazaar.com do not provide Mudra loan, however assists its customer in redirecting them to the respective or desired bank so that they can apply loan online or by visiting the nearest bank’s branch.
+Ans: No, Paisabazaar.com do not provide Mudra loans, however assists its customer in redirecting them to the respective or desired bank so that they can apply for business loan online.
+Interested applicants who want Mudra loan can online apply by visiting the official bank’s website.